Seán Thomas: Club management

 Thomas's abilities did not go unnoticed and Boston Shamrocks enticed him across the Atlantic for the newly proposed American League.
 This move turned sour though as Boston failed to gain a place in the elite league and within a year, Thomas had returned to Dalymount Park.
 After the heroics of the previous seasons, Bohs finished rock bottom of the league without Thomas and were in dire straits financially.
 1968/69 brought little joy on the field but off it, an historic EGM of Bohemian members in February 1969 saw the club's constitution changed to allow payment to players.
 Tony O'Connell, Dinny Lowry and Johnny Fullam were soon signed and in 1970 Bohs won their first major trophy for 34 years when beating Sligo Rovers in the FAI Cup Final.
 This success meant Bohs would enter European competition for the first time.

 During this time Thomas spotted Liam Neeson and he appeared as a substitute against Shamrock Rovers in a trial game.

 Bohs finished fourth, third and third again in the next 3 seasons under Thomas's guidance with the young talents of Mick Martin and Gerry Daly flourishing.
 In July 1973, Thomas resigned as manager of Bohemians.

 He would not be out of the game for long however and later had spells back at Shamrock Rovers, where he won the League Cup in 1976.
 This triumph was Rovers' first trophy in seven years and it was the 7th different competition Thomas had won with the club.

-He also managed Athlone Town and Bray Wanderers.
+Thomas became manager of Athlone Town in 1977.
+He also managed Bray Wanderers.

 International management

-Sean Thomas had previously managed a League of Ireland XI when they defeated their English counterparts 2–1 at Dalymount Park in 1963.
-He also managed the Under 23 Republic of Ireland side on three separate occasions - all 0–0 draws with France.
+Seán Thomas managed the League of Ireland XI team that defeated their English counterparts 2–1 at Dalymount Park in 1963.
+He also managed the Under-23 Republic of Ireland side on three separate occasions; all 0–0 draws with France.

-Thomas took over as manager of the Republic of Ireland national football team in June 1973 after the resignation of Liam Tuohy.
-His reign as manager lasted for only one game in June 1973.
-The game was an international friendly versus Norway at Ullevaal Stadion and it ended in a 1–1 score draw.
+While managing Bohemians, Thomas took over as caretaker manager of the Republic of Ireland national football team in June 1973 after the resignation of Liam Tuohy.
+He took charge for one game, an international friendly against Norway at Ullevaal Stadion.
+The match ended in a 1–1 score draw.
 Thomas was replaced in October 1973 when Johnny Giles was appointed as the full-time manager.